FHFA VantageScore savings sized up, FICO expands in mortgage

 Processing Content

 VantageScore estimates that full adoption of its 4.0 version under a "competitive use" scenario could cut more than $600 million in the first 12 months, citing a study by Deep Future Analytics.
-The study, authored by CEO Joseph Breeden and senior advisor Charles Maner, puts the first-year savings closer to $649 million.
+The study, authored by CEO Joseph Breeden and senior advisor Charles Maner, specifies the first-year savings could reach nearly $649 million.

 The potential savings follow the Federal Housing Finance Agency's plan to adopt VantageScore 4.0 alongside FICO's advanced 10T score, as part of a legislatively mandated modernization effort.